IBM/cloudpakforapps-workshop/workshop/exercise-2/README.md

 appsody test
 ```

 This runs tests that come packaged with the stack (such as tests of the health and metrics endpoints), and of course you can add your own tests of your application as well.
-Look at [quote-frontend/test/test.js](quote-frontend/test/test.js) to see the tests for the frontend application.
+Look at tests that call `GET /quote` and `POST /quote` in `test/test.js` to how the frontend application is tested.

 ### 3. Create the backend application and run it locally